mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 There are two ways to create an Azure Batch compute environment in Tower:

-- [**Tower Forge**](#tower-forge): This option automatically manages the Azure Batch resources needed for your Tower compute environment and is recommended if you d not yet have an Azure Batch environment fully set up.
+- [**Tower Forge**](#tower-forge): This option automatically manages the Azure Batch resources needed for your Tower compute environment and is recommended if you do not yet have an Azure Batch environment fully set up.

 - [**Manual**](#manual): This option allows you to create a Tower compute environment using existing Azure Batch resources and is recommended for existing Azure Batch queues and resources.